 ▶ You can now save your sound by clicking on the "Save As" situated on the left of the toolbar.
 It will be useful as a base template for programming lots of other sounds.

-8.1.2 A 3 oscillators lead sound
+9.1.2 A 3 oscillator lead sound

-Keeping the current sound and we will now go a little further and create a rich lead sound.
+Starting from the current sound just made, we will now go a little further and create a rich lead sound.

 It will be composed of: